 “But when wildlife tourism is done right,” she continues, “it holds the power to protect nature and crucial habitats, pays communities to protect rather than exploit natural resources, and helps support them economically and preserve their cultural heritage in the process.”

 Often, local communities rely on experiences, like elephant rides, to earn money from travelers, explains Hallett, “simply boycotting the practice may perpetuate poverty, and cause the animals to be sold for use as beasts of burden, or killed.
-Instead, try to look for alternatives in the area, thereby showing locals that they can earn a stable income through offering ethical animal experiences.”
+Instead, try to look for alternatives in the area, thereby showing locals that they can earn a stable income by offering ethical animal experiences.”

 Heavy numbers of tourists can also leave communities struggling to manage the negative impacts of too many visitors in fragile eco-systems including litter, trail erosion, and noise.